"""pmrf.model

 The primary property is the first overridden among

-:data:`PRIMARY_PROPERTIES`.
-If ``__call__`` is overridden, delegation
+:data:`PRIMARY_PROPERTIES`, unless ``__call__`` is overridden,

 Returns